Search terms here:

-70. No load Fund: Mutual fund in which no charge is levied on sale or purchase of units
+70. No-load Fund: Mutual fund in which no charge is levied on the sale or purchase o units.

 74. Portfolio Manager: Portfolio manager is hired by the fund advisor to handle investment decisions regarding buying and selling of securities for the mutual funds according to the fund’s objective.